-Colorado Blue Spruce (Picea pungens) is an attractive native American conifer.
-This extremely rustic silvery blue tree reaches height of 9 – 21 m (30-70 ft) in its region of origin.
-Beautiful bluish green color, accentuated by the sharply pointed foliage makes it a perfect conifer for open landscapes and large backyards.
-Dwarf forms of blue spruce are also available that reaches only between 1.5 to 4.5 m (5-15 ft) tall and are suitable for small gardens, patios and terrace.
+Colorado Blue Spruce (Picea pungens) is a beautiful native American conifer.
+This extremely rustic silvery blue tree reaches the height of 9 – 21 m (30-70 ft) in its region of origin.
+Nice bluish green color, accentuated by the sharply pointed foliage makes it a perfect conifer for open landscapes and large backyards.
+Dwarf forms of blue spruce are also available that reaches only between 1.5 to 4.5 m (5-15 ft) tall and are suitable for small gardens, patios, and terraces.

-Colorado blue spruce is a pyramidal conifer that grows slowly.
-Its persistent and fragrant needle like bluish green foliage are densely distributed around the reddish gray twigs.
+This pyramidal conifer has a habit of growing slowly.
+Its persistent and fragrant needle-like bluish green foliage are densely distributed around the reddish gray twigs.
 These needles are stiff and sharp.

 USDA Hardiness Zones — 3 – 8